taniarascia/taniarascia.com/content/posts/2019-07-30-javascript-mvc-todo-app.md

 The **model** is the data.
 In this todo application, that'll be the actual todos, and the methods that will add, edit, or delete them.

 The **view** is how the data is displayed.
-In this todo application, that will be the rendered HTML in the DOM, and CSS.
+In this todo application, that will be the rendered HTML in the DOM and CSS.

 The **controller** connects the model and the view.
 It takes user input, such as clicking or typing, and determines when the view should be updated.